keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 ## Walking through it

-This time, we will not store our number in a register, but instead in a normal place in memory, as is ideal.
-All random generators have an "id", don't forget.
+This time, we will not store our number in a register, but instead in a place in memory, as is ideal.
+All random generators have an *id*, don't forget.
 First, let's declare our initial data...

     .data